vkhazin/webrtc-screen-share/cicd/README.md

    - Verify `--allow-unauthenticated` flag is set
    - Check that the PORT environment variable is being used correctly

-4. **GitHub Actions Failures**:
-   - Verify `GCP_CREDENTIALS` secret is valid JSON
+4. **Environment Variables Not Set**:
-   - Ensure repository variables are set correctly
+   - Ensure `GOOGLE_CLOUD_PROJECT` and `REGION` environment variables are exported
-   - Check service account permissions
+   - Variables must be set in the same terminal session where you run the deploy script

 ### Useful Commands